Updated: Apr 10

 Stun Your Readers

-This is the most critical part where you must engage in a serious brainstorming session with your client where they sit with you and tell you how it all started and what inspired them to do what they do.
-Take notes and pen a script, the outcome of which could be a nice audio visual.
-If possible, pay a visit to your client's office and conduct a formal shoot which captures the brilliant minds in action.
-You can then use these original visuals and marry them to your script.
-Harp upon their core areas of expertise highlighting various cornerstones of their success.
-Keep taking feedback, without being too pushy.
-You must work with a very focused mindset because you are a brand STORYTELLER who needs to be equally or more passionate towards the legal profession.
+Engage in a serious brainstorming session with your client where they sit with you and tell you how it all started and what inspired them to do what they do.
+Take notes and pen a script.
+If possible, visit your client's office and conduct a formal shoot that captures the brilliant minds in action.
+It may transform into something beautiful.
+Use these original visuals and link them to the script you wrote.
+In your content, harp upon the areas of expertise and various cornerstones of their success.
+Without being too pushy, insist on feedback.

-Build an image bank for your client using original visuals because ORIGINAL is POWERFUL.
-You can then engage with a designer to create captivating graphics-both static and dynamic and wordsmith your way into creating social media posts to create a lasting impact on the audience.
+Original is powerful.
+It is best to create an image bank that you can use in social media work.
+You can then engage with a designer for static and dynamic graphics.
+Then wordsmith your way into creating social media posts to create a lasting impact on the audience.
 An editorial calendar is always the best way to get started.

-Managing social media is more about setting the right goals when you are in the early phases of creating your addresses, and you must ensure that you shortlist the right platform to kick off your work.
-Content is king remember, and whatever you put out there will be able to sustain itself if it is research based, original and easy to decode.
+Content is king remember, and whatever you put out there will be able to sustain itself if it is research-based, original, and easy to decode.